karlospn/mytechramblings-site-source-code/content/posts/testing-container-vulnerabilities-scanners-using-azure-pipelines.md

           arguments: '-registryName $(registryName) -repository $(imageName) -tag $(tag)'
 ```

-This pipeline is using multiple jobs because the ``Delay@1`` task is an agentless task, and you can't use steps that requires an agent with step that don't in the same job.
+This pipeline is using multiple jobs because the ``Delay@1`` task is an agentless task and on a single job you can't mix steps that requires an agent with step that don't.

 Let's make a quick review about the steps involved in this pipeline.

 - Build and push the image into ACR.

 The ``az acr build`` command creates a container image, tags it, and pushes it to the registry.
-It does it all with just a single command.
+It does all those steps with just a single command.
-To be have to push the image into ACR we need to log in to an ACR, and that's exactly what we're doing with the ``az acr login`` command.
+To be able to push the image to ACR we need to log in first, and that's exactly what we're doing with the ``az acr login`` command.

 ```yaml
   - job: BuildAndPush